WICG/sanitizer-api/explainer.md

   * Note that any config with both, an allow-list and remove-list, can be rewritten by removing the remove-list items from the allow-list and then droping the remove-list entirely.
-  * Both allow-lists and remove-lists can be combined with flatten-lists.
+  * Both allow-lists and remove-lists can be combined with replace-with-children-lists.
-* The action for any name - allow, remove, or flatten - should be specified only once.
-E.g. an element-name should neither appear twice in an allow-list, nor should it appear in both an allow-list and a flatten-list.
+* The action for any name - allow, remove, or replaceWithChildren - should be specified only once.
+E.g. an element name should neither appear twice in an allow-list, nor should it appear in both an allow-list and a replace-with-children-list.
   * This would apply to short forms as well.
     E.g., `["div", { name: "div", namespace: "http://www.w3.org/1999/xhtml" }]`
     contains the same name twice and would thus throw.